JCPedroza/review-sorting-algorithms-and-unit-testing-py-3.12/README.md

 [![test: unittest][4]][5]

 This project is a quick review of:
-  * Python 3.12 new features
+  * Python's 3.12 new features
   * Python's native unit testing module `unittest`
   * Python's type hint system
   * Measuring the running time of a function